24 August 2007

 So I waited and procrastinated.
 The Sony ultra-portables were always there as a fallback choice, what I would get if I couldn't bear to wait any longer.
 Then all of a sudden, a slew of ultra-portables started coming out of other companies: Compaq, Acer, Fujitsu, Asus, etc. (not Apple yet though).
 To make a long story short, I settled on a Compaq Presario B1900 series ultra-portable.
 It's slightly larger, slighty heavier than my previous Sony, and hardly state of the art, but at half the price of my targeted high-end Sony choice, I was quite pleased.

 So this week-end was spent configuring the beast.
 New comptuers always take me a day or two to fully configure.
 Hell, Windows updates already take several hours.
 But now it's done and duly cloned so that I won't have to go through this rigamarole again.
-And just in time for its maiden journey next week to gay Paris.
+And just in time for its maiden journey next week to gay Paris (we'll be playing games provided by NajlepsieCasino).
 Welcome aboard, kid!

 29 March 2007